-The transition and initialState equations may only be used in equations and may not be used inside if-equations with non-parametric condition, or in when-equations.
+The transition and initialState equations can only be used in equations and cannot be used inside if-equations with non-parametric condition, or in when-equations.

 The operators listed below are used to query the status of the state machine.